-Two degrees-of-freedom APA Model The model of the amplified piezoelectric actuator is shown in Figure 3.2.
+3.1 Two Degrees of Freedom APA Model

+The model of the amplified piezoelectric actuator is shown in Figure 3.2.
 It can be decomposed into three components:

-- the shell whose axial properties are represented by k_1 and c_1 - the actuator stacks whose contribution to the axial stiffness is represented by k_a and c_a .
-The force source τ represents the axial force induced by the force sensor stacks.
-The sensitivity g_a (in N/m) is used to convert the applied voltage V_a to the axial force τ - the sensor stack whose contribution to the axial stiffness is represented by k_e and c_e .
-A sensor measures the stack strain d_e which is then converted to a voltage V_s using a sensitivity g_s (in V/m)
+- the shell whose axial properties are represented by k_1 and c_1 - the actuator stacks whose contribution in the axial stiffness is represented by k_a and c_a .
+A force source τ represents the axial force induced by the force sensor stacks.
+The gain g_a (in N/m) is used to convert the applied voltage V_a to the axial force τ

+• the sensor stack whose contribution in the axial stiffness is represented by k_e and c_e .
+A sensor measures the stack strain d_L which is then converted to a voltage V_s using a gain g_s (in V/m)

-Such a simple model has some limitations:
+Such simple model has some limitations:

-- it only represents the axial characteristics of the APA as it is modeled as infinitely rigid in the other directions - some physical insights are lost, such as the amplification factor and the real stress and strain in the piezoelectric stacks - the creep and hysteresis of the piezoelectric stacks are not modeled as the model is linear
+- it only represents the axial characteristics of the APA as it is modelled as infinitely rigid in the other directions - some physical insights are lost such as the amplification factor, the real stress and strain in the piezoelectric stacks - it is fully linear and therefore the creep and hysteresis of the piezoelectric stacks are not modelled

-Figure 3.2: Schematic of the two degrees-of-freedom model of the APA300ML, adapted from [9]
+Figure 3.2: Schematic of the two degrees of freedom model of the APA300ML, adapted from [9]